BetterMontreal/BetterMontreal.github.io/en/about.md

 Citydwellers self-organize: you and everyone may

 - create topics
-- add place-date-time **to a topic** so that it becomes an event
+- link a place-date-time _to any topic_: make it an event
-- comment or correct any aspect of any event
+- comment _or correct any aspect of any event_

 This software is free of legal constraint, and you may modify this software because it's open source.

 # Who we are

-We use a "subject matter" as a pivot point.
-Some of us are organizers who host events; some of us attend events.
+We use "subject matter" as a starting point.
+Some of us attend events; some organize events.
 Together we can make the city better.
-If you participate in any subject-matter activity, BetterMtl will help you create an activity stream and promote it, while collaborating with others more and more all the time.
+With BetterMtl you create an activity stream and promote it, while you collaborate with others more and more all the time.

 # How to